ZenDevMaster/rankerx_gsa_bot/README.md

 ```

 - `rankerx_url` is `http://localhost:8080` or whatever will access your running instance.
 The username/password is the same that you use to log into RankerX.
 - The GSA `gsa_prj_path` variable is where your .prj files are stored for GSA-SER.
-Keep in mind that .json files need the "\\" charachter escaped with a second "\\" charachter.
+Keep in mind that .json files need the `\` character escaped with a second `\` character.
 - The RankerX_GSA_Bot 🤖 can use a default GSA template for all of your new projects, and it can also use a unique project for each tag that you specify.

 ### Why would you want tags?